-It is a legal requirement for all dogs to be tagged, and ideally microchipped too (this will become law in 2016).
+It is a legal requirement for all dogs to be tagged, and microchipped too (this became law in 2016).
 This is in the best interests of the dog and its owner as straying dogs can then be returned straight home without involving our service.

 The Royal Society for the Prevention of Cruelty to Animals (RSPCA) would normally take in injured stray dogs.
 Please call the RSPCA Exeter on 01392 439898.

 If you have found a dog, you should firstly ask locally if the dog is known and then notify your local vet and ask if they will scan the dog for a micro-chip.
 If the dog is micro-chipped, the vet will usually contact the owner and arrange for the dog to be reunited with the owner.